karlospn/mytechramblings-site-source-code/content/posts/code-coverage-in-dotnet.md

 # **Create a Code Coverage report when building a container image**

-In this section, I want to explore whether it is possible to create a Code Coverage report inside a container using the various tools we have discussed in the previous sections.
+In this section, I want to explore whether it is feasible to create a Code Coverage report inside a container using the various Data Collector we have discussed in the previous sections.

-For this purpose, I have created the following Dockerfile, which collects Code Coverage metrics using the four tools we covered in the last section (``coverlet``, ``dotCover``, ``dotnet-coverage`` and the native .NET collector).
+For this purpose, I have created the following Dockerfile, which collects Code Coverage metrics using the four Data Collector at the same time (``coverlet``, ``dotCover``, ``dotnet-coverage`` and the native .NET collector).

 ```yml
 FROM mcr.microsoft.com/dotnet/sdk:8.0-jammy AS build-env